Ryzhara/pygvas/docs/object_property.md

-# Object Property Binary Format
+# Object PropertyFactory Binary Format

 ## Overview
 Object properties in GVAS files store references to game objects using string identifiers.
 The format includes a header with length information and a string value that represents the object reference.